-- 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the base cover.
+- 1. Follow the procedure in Before working inside your computer.

+- 2. Remove the nanoSIM card.

+- 3. Remove the base cover.

-The following images indicate the location of the wireless card and provide a visual representation of the removal procedure.
+The following image indicates the location of the wireless card and provides a visual representation of the removal procedure.

-Figure 25.
-Remove the wireless card
+Figure 18.
+Removing the wireless card

-- 1. Loosen the captive screw that secures the wireless-card bracket to the system board. - 2.
-Lift the wireless-card bracket from the wireless card. - 3.
+- 1. Loosen the captive screw that secures the wireless-card bracket to the wireless card and system board. - 2.
+Lift the wireless-card bracket off the wireless card. - 3.
 Disconnect the antenna cables from the wireless card. - 4.
-Slide and remove the wireless card from the wireless-card slot (WLAN1) on the system board.
+Peel the wireless card from the adhesive pad and remove the wireless card off the wireless-card slot (WLAN).